2016 - Scrumpy Theatre presents a new play “The Hidden City”

 Illustrated by Stephanie Johanson & Karen Lightbody

-In 1988, I was asked if I would like to illustrate “The Hidden City, A Poem of Peru” by Stanley K. Freiberg.
+In 1988, I was asked to illustrate “The Hidden City, A Poem of Peru” by Stanley K. Freiberg.
 I had been taking a printing making course through Camosun College.
 The classes were taught in a studio in the teacher’s home.
 Stanley saw one of my prints on the studio wall, and thought my style might be good for his book.

 It was my first professional illustration assignment.
 Before “The Hidden City” my illustrations were for school projects or fanzines.
 I started the project with an 8” by 12” illustration of Machu Picchu.
 Admittedly, I got a bit carried away with the detail, and that sort of set the style for the rest of the illustrations.